Obasan died the weekend before transfers.

 "What difference does that make?"

-Thackeray bit his lip, trying to remember if he had ever considered failing one of Longstreet's investigators.
-"They all had the right answers," he said.
-"I had to pass them.
-You know how it is."
-He didn't tell Kempner that when he had first come to Kunitachi, he barely knew enough Japanese to ask the right questions, let alone understand the right answers.
+Thackeray bit his lip, trying to remember if he had ever even considered failing one of Longstreet’s investigators.
+“They all had the right answers,” he said.
+“I had to pass them.
+You know how it is.”
+He didn’t tell Kempner that when he had first come to Kunitachi, he barely knew enough Japanese to ask the right questions, let alone understand the right answers.

-"Yeah.
+“Yeah.
 Sure.
-I know."
+I know.”
 Kempner picked up his notebook and fastened the bindings.
-"Yeah, I know."
+“Yeah, I know.”
 His voice softened.
-"Damn, this is going to be impossible.
-He didn't leave anything to work with!"
+“Damn, this is going to be impossible.
+He didn’t leave me anything to work with!”
 For a moment Thackeray thought he was going to cry.

 "Nothing is impossible," said Tuckett.